amazingrando/gumshoe/srd/6-YourCharacter.md

   - perform DNA analysis on subjects, identifying their likely relatives

   - interact with medical professionals as a peer, understanding medical jargon and practices from throughout history

+### Military History (Academic)

+Having studied wars and warfare, you can:

+  - inspect weapons, identifying their approximate age, condition, country of origin, and manufacturer, specifying whether they were made for civilian or military use

+  - identify battlefields, reconstructing the engagements fought there

+  - recall famous battles and the tactics that determined their victors

+  - tell the rank and specialty of a soldier, past or present, from their uniform

 ### Military Tactics (Academic)